chengjieyun59/illusionalcoder-react-node/README.md

 # illusionalcoder-react-node
 A rewrite of illusionalcoder in html/css
-To run the app:
+To run the app in development:
 ```
 $ npm install
-$ npm run build
+$ npm run dev
-$ npm start
 ```

 $ npm -y init